How Morph Determines Files to Edit

 Single File Update

-# AI suggests:
+# AI suggests with filename:

-def add_tax(price):
+`def add_tax(price):

-return price * 1.1
+return price * 1.1`)

 Multiple File Updates

-class User:
+`class User:

 def get_total_spent(self):

-return sum(order.total for order in self.orders)
+return sum(order.total for order in self.orders)`)

 Common Questions